-HP offers a number of support tools for their HP proliant servers when you are using Linux.
+HP offers several support tools for their HP Proliant servers when using Linux.
 One of the must-have utilities is hpacucli.
-You can use this to configure your RAID settings but also to verify if you drives are running properly or failing.
-Of course you don’t want to check this manually every now and then so I am using a script to send me an e-mail whenever one or more drives fails.
+You can use this to configure your RAID settings but also to verify if your drives are running correctly or failing.
+Of course, you don’t want to check this manually every now and then, so I am using a script to send me an e-mail whenever one or more drives fail.

 You can use the following command to verify if your drives are OK:

 [root@mylinuxserver /]# hpacucli controller slot=0 physicaldrive all show Smart Array P400i in Slot 0 (Embedded) array A physicaldrive 1I:1:1 (port 1I:box 1:bay 1, SAS, 146 GB, OK) physicaldrive 1I:1:2 (port 1I:box 1:bay 2, SAS, 146 GB, OK)

 Both drives show up as “OK” which is great.
 Now, whenever one of the drives shows up as “Failed” or “Rebuilding,” I want to receive an e-mail.
 You can use the following script for this: